 - Preheat oven to 400°F. Generously spray a 12-cup muffin pan with cooking spray and set aside.

-- Add 2 cups of flour, brown sugar, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg to a large mixing bowl and whisk to combine, breaking up any lumps.
+- Add remaining 2 cups of flour, brown sugar, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg to a large mixing bowl and whisk to combine, breaking up any lumps.

 - Add melted butter, milk, eggs, and vanilla extract to a medium mixing bowl and whisk until smooth.